hashgraph/hedera-mirror-node/docs/configuration.md

 #### Connect to S3 with AssumeRole

 Importer can be configured to connect to S3 using temporary security credentials via AssumeRole.
+This is only available when using AWS S3 as the cloud provider.
 With this, a user that does not have permission to access an AWS resource can request a temporary role that will grant them that permission.
 This is useful when dealing with multiple accounts where a user in one account needs access to a resource in another account, and is generally considered more secure than using long-term credentials.

 The following properties are used to enable this:

 -   `hedera.mirror.importer.downloader.accessKey` (The access key of the user requesting access)